iwasrobbed/Swift-CheatSheet/README.md

 The `as?` version of the downcast operator returns an optional value of the object or protocol's type, and this value is `nil` if the downcast fails or this instance does not conform to the specified protocol.

-The `as` version of the downcast operator forces the downcast to the specified object or protocol type and triggers a runtime error if the downcast does not succeed.
+The `as!` version of the downcast operator forces the downcast to the specified object or protocol type and triggers a runtime error if the downcast does not succeed.

 #### Casting from Generic Types